Mitigating Detuning-Induced Systematic Errors in Entanglement-Enhanced Metrology: Performance of the proposed pulse sequence

 We fix the total time $T$ allowed for the estimation of the target magnetic field.
 The number of trials $M$ is given as $M=T/\tau$, where $\tau$ denotes the duration of a single trial that contains state preparation, exposure, and readout.
 For both protocols, a larger $\tau$ ``theoretically" provides a better result, and thus $\tau=T$ is the best choice.
 However, this assumption is unrealistic because, in practice, the available time $\tau$ is always constrained by decoherence.
 Therefore, even if the probe is ideally isolated from the environment, we assume that each run is limited to at most the coherence time of the probe system, and we set $\tau$ to this coherence time.
 Such an approach has also been discussed in previous research~\cite{PhysRevA.94.052320}.

-The time for one trial $\tau$ needs to be apportioned among the state preparation, exposure, and readout.
+The time for one trial $\tau$ needs to be apportioned among the state preparation $t_{\rm sp}$, exposure $t_{\rm ex}$, and readout $t_{\rm ro}$.
+Note that, for the sake of clarity, we use $t_{\rm ex}$ here to represent the exposure time, replacing the notation $t$ used in previous sections.
 Let the maximum pulse strength be $\lambda_{\rm max}=1$.
 In the conventional protocol, it is desirable to allocate as long an exposure time as possible.
 Hence, pulses with the maximum strength $\lambda_{\rm max}=1$ are applied during both state preparation and readout, so that these processes are completed in the shortest possible time.
-The exposure time for the conventional protocol is then $t^{N}_{\rm ex}=\tau-4\pi$ because a $\pi$-pulse with strength $\lambda_{\rm max}=1$ requires a duration of $2\pi$ for each of the state preparation and the readout.
+The exposure time for the conventional protocol is then $t^{\rm conv}_{\rm ex}=\tau-4\pi$ because a $\pi$-pulse with strength $\lambda_{\rm max}=1$ requires a duration of $2\pi$ for each of the state preparation $t_{\rm sp}^{\rm conv}$ and the readout $t_{\rm ro}^{\rm conv}$.

 In the proposed composite-pulse protocol, the durations of state preparation and readout become comparable to the exposure duration.
 Hence, it takes more time to implement this pulse sequence than the conventional protocol.
 According to the pulse sequence, the duration for state preparation $t^{\rm CP}_{\rm sp}$, exposure $t^{\rm CP}_{\rm ex}$, and readout $t^{\rm CP}_{ro}$ need to satisfy the following ratio relation: